 Petabytes Per Second (PB/s) to Terabits Per Second (Tbps) Converter

-Type a value into the Petabytes Per Second (PB/s) field to convert to Terabits Per Second (Tbps).
+Type your transfer speed in the input field to find Terabits Per Second (Tbps) equivalent of your Petabyte Per Second (PB/s) value.
 1 PB/s = 8,000 Tbps, covering both bit-based and byte-based transfer rate units.

 Convert Petabytes Per Second to Terabits Per Second